Updated: Aug 1

 1 teaspoon pure vanilla extract

-3-4 large peaches, unpeeled, washed, and cut into wedges
+4-5 large peaches/plum/nectarine, unpeeled, washed, and cut into wedges

 Preheat the oven to 360℉ and grease the pan with soft butter.

-In a large bowl, mix flour and baking powder, add the sugar, the butter, stir the eggs and the vanilla extract.
-Blend until just incorporate (mixture should be sticky).
+In a large bowl, mix flour and baking powder, add the sugar, the butter, and stir the eggs and the vanilla extract.
+Blend until just incorporated (mixture should be sticky).

 Spread the dough in the pan and smooth it down.